ahoymrag/ahoymrag.github.io/writing/the-plastic-hammer/hammer.md

 # The Plastic Hammer

 It seems pretty clear - lest to the author - that death is at the door.
-Yet - one finds themself with an insatiable desire to live - and to live forever.
+Yet - death is an elusive enemey - that one must not conjur up lest one faces it. one finds themself with an insatiable desire to live - and to live forever.
 And one is afraid if they do not change their ways - they won't end up at the right place But the wrong place.
 The right place - where there is everyone you've ever met